redpanda-data/connect/resources/docs/processors/list.md

 messages from Kafka and squash them back into M part messages with the combine processor, and then subsequently push them into something like ZMQ.

+NOTE: If a message received has more parts than the 'combine' amount it will be sent unchanged with its original parts.
+This occurs even if there are cached parts waiting to be combined, which will change the ordering of message parts through the platform.

 ## `hash_sample`

-Passes on a percentage of messages, deterministically by hashing the message and checking the hash against a valid range, and drops all others.
+Passes on a percentage of messages deterministically by hashing selected parts of the message and checking the hash against a valid range, dropping all others.

+For example, a 'hash_sample' with 'retain_min' of 0.0 and 'remain_max' of 50.0
+will receive half of the input stream, and a 'hash_sample' with 'retain_min' of 50.0 and 'retain_max' of 100.1 will receive the other half.

+The part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
+E.g. if index = -1 then the selected part will be the last part of the message, if index = -2 then the part before the last element with be selected, and so on.

 ## `insert_part`